• Home

 How Long Does A Cat Stay In Heat?

-The duration of a cat’s heat cycle can vary depending on various factors, such as the cat’s age, breed, and environmental conditions.
-On average, a cat will stay in heat for about one to two weeks.
-However, some cats may have shorter or longer heat cycles.
-It’s essential to keep a close eye on your cat’s behavior and consult with a veterinarian if you have any concerns.
+The duration of a cat in heat cycle depends on various factors, such as their age, breed, and environmental conditions.
+However, on average, they stay in heat for around one to two weeks.

 Signs That Your Cat Is In Heat